jungtaekkim/bayeso/README.md

 $ pip install -r requirements.txt
 $ python setup.py develop
 ```
-in the bayeso root. \
+in the bayeso root.

-If you would like to uninstall bayeso, command
+If you would like to uninstall bayeso, command it.

 ```shell
 $ pip uninstall bayeso